uea-teaching/python-introduction/lectures/collections/collections.md

 --

-We access tuple items by indexing
+As tuples are ordered, we access items by indexing
 <!-- .element: class="fragment" -->

 ```python